 At the grassroots level, various local amateur leagues were formed in the early decades of the 20th century, including: I Zingari Combination (1904), Liverpool County Combination (1908), Liverpool Shipping League (1920) and the Liverpool Old Boys League (1923).
 The Liverpool & District Sunday League was subsequently formed in 1951, although the FA did not officially recognise Sunday football until 1960.

-A three mile motor racing circuit was built in 1954 at Aintree, inside the racecourse, and the Formula One British Grand Prix was subsequently held there on five occasions between 1955 and 1962.
+A three mile motor racing circuit was built in 1954 at Aintree inside the racecourse, and the Formula One British Grand Prix was subsequently held there on five occasions between 1955 and 1962.

 The Liverpool Philharmonic Hall was irreparably damaged by fire in 1933.
 Fortunately, it was insured, and work started in 1937 on the replacement building which was opened in 1939.

 The first signs of Rock ‘n Roll and skiffle in the 1950s were the precursors to the pop music scene, which Liverpool came to dominate in the early 1960s.
 Sometimes known as the Merseybeat, it built on the rapid global success of the Beatles.
 It is claimed that some 300 groups were in existence during this period.
-Noted names included: Gerry and the Pacemakers, Cilla Black, The Searchers, Billy J. Kramer and the Dakotas, the Fourmost and the Swinging Blue Jeans.
+Names included: Gerry and the Pacemakers, Cilla Black, The Searchers, Billy J. Kramer and the Dakotas, the Fourmost and the Swinging Blue Jeans.

-On the folk music scene, the Spinners were a highly successful group which was originally formed in 1958.
+On the folk music scene, the Spinners were a highly successful group that was originally formed in 1958.
 They played to sell-out audiences, including at the Philharmonic, and eventually got their own TV series in the early 1970s.